Kulin-Soni/Glassmorphism-Portfolio/README.md

 # Glassmorphism-Portfolio
-A portfolio that uses glassmorphism effect
+This is a simple portfolio that has glassmorphism effect.